The Babylon Bee: Social media and other platforms

-Dillon criticized Facebook in June 2021 after the company announced that it would moderate satire that "punches down".
-He responded that "we're not punching down.
-We're punching back."
-The same month, Mailchimp suspended The Babylon Bees account.
-The company later said that this had been an error, but Dillon announced that the Bee would no longer use Mailchimp's services.

-In August 2021, after a drop in website traffic referred from Facebook, Dillon accused the social media platform of throttling the reach of The Babylon Bee.

 The Babylon Bee put up a Facebook post in February 2022 with the headline "Trans Woman Breaks Jeopardy Record, Proving Once and for All That Men Are Smarter Than Women", referencing former Jeopardy! champion Amy Schneider.
 Facebook removed the post, citing its policies against hate speech.
-Dillon responded, "Remember how Facebook recently rolled out new rules stipulating that 'real satire' cannot 'punch down'?
-Are they really willing to say that defending women against a male takeover of their records is 'punching down' and – even worse – 'hate speech'?
-We're going to find out".

-Dillon has accused news media, fact-checking outlets, and social media websites of targeting The Babylon Bee in a movement to deplatform conservative or Christian viewpoints, which he has also described as "cancel culture".
-In October 2020, Senator Mike Lee referred to The Babylon Bee as a target of social media moderation, which he said was imbalanced and predominantly directed at right-leaning content, groups, and individuals.
-The Babylon Bee and Not the Bee filed an amicus brief in support of Florida's Senate Bill 7072, also known as the Stop Social Media Censorship Act, which seeks to "protect users by prohibiting social media sites from censoring or deplatforming people or organizations they disagree with".
-In the brief, both organizations said they had experienced censorship from large social media platforms.
+Dillon published a statement that they would be appealing the removal.

 Controversies

 Snopes

 In March 2018, The Babylon Bee published an article quipping that CNN was using an industrial-sized washing machine to "spin" the news.
 Two days later, fact-checking website Snopes issued a fact check for the article, rating it "false".
-Facebook then cited this fact check in a warning message to The Babylon Bee, threatening to limit their content distribution and monetization.
-Ford tweeted a screenshot of the warning message to his followers, drawing public attention to the matter.
-Facebook quickly apologized, with the statement that "there's a difference between false news and satire.
+Facebook then cited this fact check in a warning message to The Babylon Bee, threatening to limit its content distribution and monetization.
+Ford tweeted a screenshot of the warning message, drawing public attention to the matter.
+Facebook subsequently stated, "There's a difference between false news and satire.
 This was a mistake and should not have been rated false in our system.
-It's since been corrected and won't count against the domain in any way".
-Snopes later issued a fact-check of its previous fact-check, saying that "it should have been obvious that the Babylon Bee piece was just a spoof."
+It's since been corrected and won't count against the domain in any way."